ivelum/django-uidfield/README.rst

     class Migration(migrations.Migration):
         operations = [migrations.RunPython(code=populate_uid)]

 Note that the 3-attempt deduplication mechanism will not work, and you can get an error if you have a lot of objects and a small max_length.

 Changelog
 ---------

+dev
+===

+* starting this version, migrations for UIDField include `prefix` and `chars` arguments, specific for the field type.
+They are required for proper field usage in data migrations.
+As a side effect of this update, the `makemigrations` command will generate AlterField migrations for all existing UID fields in the project after upgrading from earlier versions.
+  These migrations won't perform any SQL queries, though.

 0.2.0
 =====